 Stephen Wall, co-founder of London-based data provider Wealth Mosaic has repeated calls for tech-driven client engagement made by advisory firm MyPrivateBanking a decade ago: “Swiss wealth management cannot rely on its historic status and strengths.
 Time has moved on.”

-He is not unsympathetic to the banks, saying the AI behind Altoo ‘s fintech is their enemy, rather than him.
+He is not unsympathetic to the banks, saying the change in client needs and digitalisation is their enemy, rather than him.
 But he confesses to being underwhelmed by the way private banks have conducted their affairs.

-“Family offices don’t want to be dependent on a single relationship manager working at a bank who keeps their spreadsheets.
-And he has too many things in his head.
-What happens if a decision is needed, but he has left the bank – or gone off ski-ing?
+“Family offices don’t want to be dependent on a single relationship manager working at a bank who keeps their spreadsheets with all their assets in one place.
+What happens with the knowledge when he leaves the bank?
 Surely a family office would prefer to use a system which is always there, rather than relying on an individual to keep its spreadsheets together.”

 Clients can also be unimpressed with the investment returns generated by the majority of asset managers.
 Structured products are out of favour.
 Stadler points out wealthy clients increasingly use quant tools which check costs and returns.
 They want to be certain of picking the best managers, or go passive.